-at random by the ns, both of which will (a) Each candidate will be examined in two role play situations selected at random by teacher/examiner from the cards supplied.
+WWW.
+Papa Cambridge.com (a) Each candidate will be examined in two role play situations, selected at random by teacher/examiner from the cards supplied.
 Each card will contain two situations, both of which will be examined.

 A number of alternative cards are supplied, and these should be used at random during each session of examining.
 Having given the first candidate 15 minutes to prepare his/her two situations, you should hand a different card to the second candidate to prepare while you examine the first candidate.